Construction Solutions LLC

 Please inform us of any noise and or time restrictions an area or subdivision has that we will be doing work in.
 We will usually start at 7 am or as time is permitted by the HOA or local city ordinances.
 If you are scheduled for a spot as a second job for the day and these restrictions are not known to us but we are penalized we will bill you accordingly.
 Please also make sure that your client informs their neighbors that we will be going to do their job that day so that they know what they are in for.
 We understand that some neighbors have and will continue to be difficult at any time of day but we feel that the more communication the better.

 During the busy season there always tend to be a shortage of sand and cement.
 We purchase all the concrete sand locally from Collier Materials in Llano and Cement locally from Texas Lehigh Cement in Buda.
-All materials are delivered via a third party transport carrier.
+All materials are not produced by Texan Gunite and are delivered via a third-party transport carrier.

 Holy Saturday and Easter Sunday (Easter Weekend)